-i The definition of officer will generally follow that of a "Section 16 officer" (officers subject to Section 16 of the Securities and Exchange Act of 1934) and includes the chief executive, operating, financial, legal, technology, and accounting officers of a company (including the president, treasurer, secretary, controller, or any vice president in charge of a principal business unit, division, or policy function).
+1 The definition of officer will generally follow that of a "Section 16 officer" (officers subject to Section 16 of the Securities and Exchange Act of 1934) and includes the chief executive, operating, financial, legal, technology, and accounting officers of a company (including the president, treasurer, secretary, controller, or any vice president in charge of a principal business unit, division, or policy function).
 Current interim officers are included in this category.
 For private companies, the equivalent positions are applicable.
-A non-employee director serving as an officer due to statutory requirements (e.g. corporate secretary) will be classified as an Affiliated Outsider under 2.18: "Any material relationship with the company."
-However, if the company provides explicit disclosure that the director is not receiving additional compensation in excess of \$10,000 per year for serving in that capacity, then the director will be classified as an Independent Outsider.
+A non-employee director serving as an officer due to statutory requirements (e.g. corporate secretary) will be classified as a Non-Independent Non-Executive Director under "Any material relationship with the company."
+However, if the company provides explicit disclosure that the director is not receiving additional compensation in excess of \$10,000 per year for serving in that capacity, then the director will be classified as an Independent Director.

-" "Affiliate" includes a subsidiary, sibling company, or parent company.
-Boston Trust / Walden uses 50 percent control ownership by the parent company as the standard for applying its affiliate designation.
+""Affiliate" includes a subsidiary, sibling company, or parent company.
+Boston Trust Walden uses 50 percent control ownership by the parent company as the standard for applying its affiliate designation.
+The manager/advisor of an externally managed issuer (EMI) is considered an affiliate.

-iii Includes any former CEO of the company prior to the company's initial public offering (IPO).
+$^{\prime\prime\prime}$ Includes any former CEO of the company prior to the company's initial public offering (IPO).

-iv When there is a former CEO of a special purpose acquisition company (SPAC) serving on the board of an acquired company, Boston Trust / Walden will generally classify such directors as independent unless determined otherwise taking into account the following factors: the applicable listing standards determination of such director's independence; any operating ties to the firm; and the existence of any other conflicting relationships or related party transactions.
+^{iv} When there is a former CEO of a special purpose acquisition company (SPAC) serving on the board of an acquired company, Boston Trust Walden will generally classify such directors as independent unless determined otherwise taking into account the following factors: the applicable listing standards determination of such director's independence; any operating ties to the firm; and the existence of any other conflicting relationships or related party transactions.

-v Boston Trust / Walden will look at the terms of the interim officer's employment contract to determine if it contains severance pay, long-term health and pension benefits, or other such standard provisions typically contained in contracts of permanent, non-temporary CEOs.
-Boston Trust / Walden will also consider if a formal search process was under way for a full-time officer at the time.
+"Boston Trust Walden will look at the terms of the interim officer's employment contract to determine if it contains severance pay, long-term health and pension benefits, or other such standard provisions typically contained in contracts of permanent, non-temporary CEOs.
+Boston Trust Walden will also consider if a formal search process was under way for a full-time officer at the time.